Code-Institute-Submissions/DPHamdev-mp4-sound-haven_ApResub/README.md

    10. Ability to view order confirmations after purchase.
    11. Receive email confirmation after purchase.
    12. Navigate easily through the site with clear navigational tools, such as navbars and footers.
    13. Register for an account.
+   14. Contact the business

 As a registered user, I want to:
    1. Have the same access and more than an unregistered user.